Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Introduction

-But for modern state-of-the-art, large N-body simulations, the wave-like pattern is clearly detected and discussed in the context of the outer warp wrapping up with the disc precession \citep{gom13l,don16b}.
+Yet, in some state-of-the-art, large galaxy simulations, the wave-like pattern is clearly detected and discussed in the context of the outer warp wrapping up with the disc precession, both in controlled, galaxy-scale experiments \citep[e.g.][]{cha09y,gom13l,don16b,lap18a,lap18b,pog21f}, or in full cosmological simulations \citep[e.g.][]{gom16r}.
 Most recently, \citet[][hereafter \citetalias{bla21e}]{bla21e} simulate the Galactic {\it stellar} disc being disturbed by a single impulse.
 They separate the evolving spiral density wave from the vertical bending mode, and show that these precess with the disc and wrap up at different rates.
 They find that the spiral arms `ride the wave' with a distinct ripple pattern along their length.
 Interestingly, the early HII region studies note that the spiral arms appear to be doing precisely this \citep[e.g.][]{qui77s,kol79q,spi86m}.

-{\it Gaia discovery.} In the context of these wave-like patterns, we draw attention to one of the great discoveries of the ESA Gaia satellite, i.e. the remarkable spiral pattern seen in phase space (variously known as the ``snail shell'' or ``phase (space) spiral'') in a local sample of disc stars \citep{ant18b}.
+In the context of these wave-like patterns, we draw attention to one of the great discoveries of the ESA Gaia satellite, i.e. the remarkable spiral pattern seen in phase space (variously known as the ``snail shell'' or ``phase (space) spiral'') in a local sample of disc stars \citep{ant18b}.
 The signal is most evident in the $z-V_z$ plane where $z$ is the star’s vertical displacement and $V_z$ is its vertical disc motion.
-The distribution in this plane can be encoded with another physical property like stellar surface density \citep{lap19a}, angular momentum $L_z$ about the disc rotation axis \citep{kha19a}, or using the other kinematic components (Antoja et al 2018).
+The distribution in this plane can be encoded with another physical property like stellar surface density \citep{lap19a}, angular momentum $L_z$ about the disc rotation axis \citep{kha19a}, or using the other kinematic components \citep{ant18b}.
 The phase-spiral pattern is seen in all cases.

 Gaia's unexpected signal in phase space is further evidence of propagating wave-like patterns in the Galactic disc.
 A fast-expanding literature reveals that the phase-spiral pattern can be readily explained by a massive disc-transitting satellite \citep[e.g.][see also \citealt{tia18a,gar22c}]{ant18b,bin18a,lap19a,bla19a,hun21t}.